By Renee Ticzon

 Part of the Charli Chair’s feature includes it growing with the child.
 Because of its adjustability, kids can use it from ages 4 to 15 years old.
 Its waterproof and dustproof fabric also ensures your Charli Chair will look good throughout the years.

 Even if the Charli Chair has all the equipment that a child needs, parents still have the responsibility of keeping them engaged while on it.
 Children love moving around, so parents should let them.
-According to Sir Lapuz, it only takes 10-15 minutes of maintaining the proper posture for them to pick up the habit.
+According to Sir Lapuz, it only takes 10-15 minutes daily to build a child’s habit of maintaining a good posture

 Ultimately, parents need to think long term.
 The unfortunate reality is that there is no vaccine that is safely being administered to kids.
 This means schools, playgrounds and other facilities will not be able accommodate children for the foreseeable future.
 Investing in furniture that brings comfort and care to your children will definitely help their performance and acceptance of the situation.